vsaliievaa/Workaround-UX-improvements/README.md

 The aim of the project is to improve efficiency, learnability, and error rate of [Workaround](https://workaround.one/), a web application that generates CVs customized to job openings.

-## Artefacts
+## Important links

 The main result of the project is the prototype of improved Workaround website.
 The demonstration of its final version can be found [here](https://www.figma.com/proto/uq0Jy848zOU9ycVbA2zV2z/Prototyping-%26-Testing?type=design&node-id=447-20733&t=9uQPs7Yp0E0JASWM-1&scaling=scale-down-width&page-id=447%3A20478&mode=design).

-Other key links are:
+Other important links:

 1. [FigJam Workplace](https://www.figma.com/file/3Pi2MUHhSMhuFoKQll91bO/Workplace?type=whiteboard&node-id=19-112&t=lYRSU3r5YSMMGDiY-4) - results of analysis, ideation, and definition stages.
 2. [Figma file](https://www.figma.com/file/uq0Jy848zOU9ycVbA2zV2z/Prototyping-%26-Testing?type=design&node-id=447%3A20478&mode=design&t=loxEre3aRNNln9yf-1) with the user flow diagrams, components, and prototypes.
-3. [Demonstration](https://www.figma.com/proto/uq0Jy848zOU9ycVbA2zV2z/Prototyping-%26-Testing?type=design&node-id=21-524&t=bibfCf58X2AW72R5-1&scaling=scale-down-width&page-id=0%3A1&starting-point-node-id=21%3A524&mode=design) of the first prototype version.
+3. [Demonstration](https://www.figma.com/proto/uq0Jy848zOU9ycVbA2zV2z/Prototyping-%26-Testing?type=design&node-id=21-524&t=iqFIg3CyY7wMUH8k-0&scaling=scale-down-width&page-id=0%3A1&starting-point-node-id=21%3A524) of the first prototype version.

-Other artefacts created during the research are described below.
+## Artefacts

-### Analysis
+### Empathy

 During this stage, I analysed Workaround and two other resume generation websites, conducted usability testing and heuristics audit.
 This section includes the following deliverables:
 1. Results of moderated usability testing for three websites.